St. Matthew's Township, Wake County, North Carolina

 Saint Matthew's Township (also designated Township 17) is one of twenty townships within Wake County, North Carolina, United States.
-As of the 2010 census, Saint Matthew's Township had a population of 65,731, a 47.3% increase over 2000.
+As of the 2010 United States census, Saint Matthew's Township had a population of 65,731, a 47.3% increase over 2000.

 Saint Matthew's Township, occupying 148.9 sqkm in east-central Wake County, includes portions of the city of Raleigh and the entirety of the town of Knightdale.